 They’re not super sweet since I used stevia (and it takes awhile to get used to the aftertaste of stevia in my opinion); However, you can use more or less stevia depending on your taste buds, or even honey or maple syrup if you don’t need to follow the candida diet.

 For the Chocolate:

-1 cup pure cocoa powder
+- 1 cup cocoa powder

-1/2 cup coconut oil, melted
+- 1/2 cup coconut oil (melted)

-1 tsp pure vanilla
+- 1 teaspoon pure vanilla extract

-1/2 tsp cinnamon
+- 1/2 teaspoon ground cinnamon

 For the Filling:

-2 tbsp coconut flour
+- 2 tablespoons coconut flour

-2 tbsp unsweetened shredded coconut
+- 2 tablespoons unsweetened shredded coconut

-1 tbsp coconut oil
+- 1 tablespoon coconut oil

-1/4 tsp cinnamon
+- 1/4 teaspoon cinnamon

 - Line mini muffin tins with paper liners and set aside.

-To make the chocolate, add melted coconut oil, vanilla, cocoa powder, almond meal, salt, cinnamon and liquid stevia to a bowl.
+- To make the chocolate, add melted coconut oil, vanilla, cocoa powder, salt, cinnamon and liquid stevia to a bowl.
 I used about 60 drops of liquid stevia but adjust to your tastes.

-In the meantime, to make the filling, combine melted coconut oil, almond butter, coconut flour, shredded coconut, stevia, salt and cinnamon in a bowl.
+- In the meantime, to make the filling, combine melted coconut oil, almond butter, coconut flour, shredded coconut, stevia, salt and cinnamon in a bowl.
 I used about 10 drops of liquid stevia for the filling, but again, adjust to your tastes.